Uncertainty Quantification for Multi-level Models Using the Survey-Weighted Pseudo-Posterior: Approaches to Adjusting for Survey Design

+In practice we follow \cite{2015arXiv150707050S} by using weights scaled to sum to the sample size $\sum_i w_i = n$.
+This provides for a coarse adjustment to the posterior for uncertainty quantification.
+However, further post-hoc adjustments are often needed.

-This is a relatively minor change to the underlying model and easy to implement, especially in general modeling software which already allows for weights.
-This modification leads to consistent estimation (i.e. the collapsing of the posterior around the true value $\theta_0$).
-This consistency is with respect to the joint process of the population generation $P_{\theta_{0}}$ and the taking of samples $P_{\nu}$ (for more technical details, see \cite{2015arXiv150707050S} and \cite{2018dep}).
-It is worth noting that the consistency for the survey-weighted pseudo maximum likelihood estimator (MLE) has been known for many years and has been demonstrated for multiple applications.
+The incorporation of survey weights is a relatively minor change to the underlying model and easy to implement, especially in general modeling software which already allows for weights.
+This modification leads to consistent estimation (i.e. the posterior mean converges to the true value $\theta_0$ and posterior distribution (or intervals) shrink, collapsing around the true value $\theta_0$).
+This consistency is with respect to the joint process of the population generation $P_{\theta_{0}}$ and the taking of samples $P_{\nu}$.
+The assumptions needed for consistency of the posterior fall into two classes: (i) conditions on the model and prior and (ii) conditions on the sample design.
+For the model, there are restrictions on the complexity (e.g. number of parameters) compared to the sample size.
+For the prior, there are restrictions on having enough prior mass on the true parameter (to exclude cases of very strong and very wrong priors).
+For the sample design, the assumptions require all individuals in the population to have a non-zero chance of being selected.
+Selection of individuals needs to be close to independent, with deviations from this being a small fraction, and the overall sample size needs to grow as a rate close to the population size.
+For more technical details, see \cite{2015arXiv150707050S} and \cite{2018dep}.
+It is worth noting that the consistency for the survey-weighted pseudo-maximum likelihood estimator (MLE) has been known for many years and has been demonstrated for multiple applications with similar restrictions on the sample design but different conditions on the models.
 See \cite{Isaki82} for an example of an earlier reference and \cite{Han2021} for a recent comprehensive review.